Yunuuuu/ggalign/README.md

 ## Getting Started

-The usage of `ggalign` is simple if you’re familiar with `ggplot2` syntax, `ggalign` works with a simple workflow:
+The usage of `ggalign` is simple if you’re familiar with `ggplot2` syntax, the typical workflow includes:

 - Initialize the layout using `ggheatmap()` or `ggstack()`.
 - Customize the layout with: